 APPLY to Edison State Prospective CCP students must complete the online CCP application to gain admission to Edison State.
 Click the button below to apply.

-QUALIFY to participate After completing the online application, prospective students must submit qualifying ACT or SAT assessment scores or register to take the ACCUPLACER Assessment, to determine eligibility to participate in the CCP program at Edison State.
-Click the button below to review qualifications, explore resources to help prepare for the ACCUPLACER Assessment and to register for CCP ACCUPLACER testing dates.
+QUALIFY to participate After completing the online application, prospective students must submit qualifying ACT or SAT assessment scores or register to take the ACCUPLACER Assessment.
+Assessment scores are used to determine eligibility to participate in the CCP program at Edison State.
+Click the button below to register for CCP ACCUPLACER testing dates.

 ATTEND orientation New CCP students are required to attend new student orientation—where students will learn about valuable campus resources, receive student IDs and gain important information regarding Edison State policies and procedures.
 Click the button below to register.